naqtn/ProgrammingInVRChat/unity/DigAndAnnotate/Assets/iwsd_vrc/Tools/OnEditorEmu/Features.md

 - WASD move
 - mouse to view direction control
-- mouse click to Interact to a object
+- mouse click to interact to an object
+    - pickup, interact
 - Pickup operation
     - pickup, drop
     - use down